-- Engagement in activities or PD that focuses on self-care and healing from identitybased trauma and/or navigating the politics of dominant culture institutions.
-(EDI) - Participation on part-time and full-time hiring committees (EIV) - Mentoring and supporting BIPOC students (EL, EDI) - Development and delivery of PD and other in-service activities (courageous conversations, film discussions, focus groups) (EVI, EL, EDI) - Mentoring BIPOC faculty (EVI, EL, EDI) - Serving as an EDI consultant (EDI) - Participating in Federal, State and local initiatives (ex.
-Grant writing that are culturally taxing for BIPOC faculty) (EVI, EDI) - Facilitating student inquiry/research groups (EVI, EL, EDI)
+- (a) Engagement in activities or PD that focuses on self-care and healing from identity- based trauma and/or navigating the politics of dominant culture institutions. - (b) Participation on part-time and full-time hiring committees - (c) Mentoring and supporting BIPOC students - (d) Development and delivery of PD and other in-service activities (courageous conversations, film discussions, focus groups) - (e) Mentoring BIPOC faculty - (f) Serving as an EDI consultant - (g) Participating in Federal, State, and local initiatives (ex.
+Grant writing that are culturally taxing for BIPOC faculty) - (h) Facilitating student inquiry/research groups